MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 6. At the top of the **Office installation options** pane, select the **X** in the upper-right corner of this window to close it.

 7. You should now test whether turning off this global download setting affects a **licensed** user from installing Microsoft 365 Apps for enterprise.
-In this case, you’re once again going to use **Laura Atkins**, so you must first assign Laura a Microsoft 365 license.
-However, since there are no available licenses, you must first unassign a license from an existing user account.
-Holly will unassign Pradeep Gupta's licenses, since he has taken on a new role and no longer will be involved in Adatum's Microsoft 365 pilot project.  <br/>
+In this case, you’re once again going to use **Laura Atkins**, so you must assign Laura a Microsoft 365 license.
+However, since there are no available licenses, you must first unassign a license from an existing Microsoft 365 user account.
+In this case, Holly will unassign Pradeep Gupta's licenses, since he has taken on a new role and no longer will be involved in Adatum's Microsoft 365 pilot project.  <br/>

 	In the **Microsoft 365 admin center** navigation pane, select **Users** and then select **Active users**.
 On the **Active users** page, select **Pradeep Gupta**.